-Most questions we are asked about mastering can be answered by our F.A.Q. listed below.
+Most questions I get are asked about mastering can be answered by the F.A.Q. listed below.
 Simply click on the question and the answer will appear.
-If you still have questions please get in touch using our contact page.
+If you still have questions please get in touch using contact page.

-Please bring uncompressed Wave or Aiff files.
+Please upload uncompressed Wave or Aiff files consistent with the project sample rate.
 Please ask if you are not sure.
+NO MP3’s!!!!

-Masters brought to us that have been desampled or over compressed.
-Occasionally people bring in MP3s or other compressed (desampled) formats for mastering.
-This is highly undesirable as the algorithms used remove audio information that cannot be restored by mastering.
-The same applies for pretty much anything that has been through iTunes.
-Over compression or limiting of the audio is often due to using a finaliser or similar software plugin.
-This can leave us with no headroom to work with and in our experience is often misapplied anyway causing distortion which we can’t undo.
+Audio that has been desampled (MP3’d) or over compressed/limited.
+This is highly undesirable as the algorithms used reduce file size, take things away from the music that cannot be restored by mastering.
+Over compression or limiting of the audio is often due to using a mastering software plugin.
+This can leave me with no headroom to work with and can severely hamper any efforts to work with your music.

 Although mastering should be seen as adding the final touch, rather than a fixing process, we are able to use our specialised equipment and experience to bring even the worst recordings up to the highest quality possible.

-No, we have mastered every type of music though it’s always a good idea to bring a reference cd along so that we can hear what kind of sound you would like to achieve.
+No, I have mastered (pretty much) every type of music though it’s always a good idea to supply so that I can hear what kind of sound you would like to achieve.

 It depends on whether the studio has a dedicated mastering suite which is separate from the control room where the tracks were mixed down.
 If not, then it’s better to go to a dedicated mastering studio as it gives you a chance to check whether you have missed any potential problems that weren’t apparent during mix down.

 That depends on how much that affects the mix, if there is enough head-room and the dynamic range isn’t affected too much then it could be ok.
 But I might ask for mixes without the limiter as well.

 You can…. of course – but to get the best out of your music, get it mastered properly by an experienced engineer….the results will be far superior!